Zetaphor/ztube/README.md

 - **Import your data**: Use the in‑app Import option to bring in FreeTube subscriptions, watch history, and playlists.
 No CLI required.

 ### LibRedirect
-Automatically open YouTube links in ZTube using the `freetube://` scheme.
+Automatically open YouTube links in ZTube using the `freetube://` or `ztube://` scheme.
 See `LIBREDIRECT_SETUP.md` for setup instructions.

 ### Build
 Package the desktop app (Electron):